 It is also worth noting that all 3 incorrect predictions have similar bases in the model.
 In these cases, knockouts of 5 or 6 hydrogenases are experimentally found to be lethal in formate-grown cells, or in formate + CO-grown cells lacking carbon monoxide dehydrogenase (CODH), yet our model predicts these knockouts to be non-lethal.
 The reason for this disagreement lies in our innate assumption that every reaction performs at 100% efficiency, an ideal scenario that is not achievable in an actual organism.
 Methanogensis cannot be expected to operate at 100% enzyme efficiency, as some of substrates and electron carriers will not react, thus it can be considered as a “leaky” process where a portion of the metabolites are unused in every cycle.
-This assumption is critical because in this ideal system depicted by our model, the Δ5H2ase and Δ6H2ase knockouts cannot be expected to be lethal on formate.
-Even missing multiple hydrogenases, Eha hydrogenase remains active in each mutant and can use the small amounts of hydrogen synthesized in biosynthetic reactions to supply anaplerotic reduced ferredoxin for methanogenesis.
-However, in reality the Eha hydrogenase is not 100% efficient and requires an additional non-stoichiometric amount of hydrogen in order to function.
-Thus, the actual mutants cannot grow on formate alone and require hydrogen, even though said hydrogen is required for operation of Eha, not for methane synthesis.
+Specifically, in the Δ5H2ase and Δ6H2ase knockouts, small amounts of hydrogen are synthesized in biosynthetic reactions.
+Eha hydrogenase remains active in each mutant and can use this hydrogen to supply anaplerotic reduced ferredoxin for methanogenesis.
+However, in reality an additional non-stoichiometric amount of hydrogen is required.
+Thus, the actual mutants cannot grow on formate alone and require hydrogen.

 Thermodynamic Calculations